How to Write an Impressive UC Activities List

 If your child is applying to any University of California (UC) campus, they’ll need to complete the UC Activities & Awards section.
 The UC application essays invite students to authentically express themselves and showcase their writing abilities in four “personal insight” prompts.
 The Activities & Awards section, the other key component of the application, asks students to provide a comprehensive, detailed list of the experiences they’ve had outside the classroom.

 Since the UC Activities & Awards section is periodically updated, this guide covers the most current version.
-As of March 2021, students may include up to 20 activities and write up to 350 characters of description for each entry.
+As of May 2024, students may include up to 20 activities and write up to 600 characters of description for each entry, depending on the category they have selected.

 Why is the UC Activities & Awards section important?